 - Sugar to taste

 - Wash and drain the rice.
-Place the rice, cinnamon stick and 4 cups of water into a bowl.
-Cover the bowl and refrigerate overnight or a minimum of 4 hours.
+Place the rice, cinnamon sticks (see note #1 below) and 4 cups of water into a bowl.
+Cover the bowl and refrigerate overnight (preferably) or a minimum of 4 hours.

-- Add 1/2 of the rice & water with some of the cinnamon stick in a blender.
-Puree until it’s as very smooth and it forms a paste like texture.
+- Blend the rice in two separate batches by adding 1/2 of the rice & water with some of the cinnamon stick left behind.
+Puree until it's very smooth and it forms a paste like texture.
 About 4 minutes long.